Affiliate links on Android Authority may earn us a commission. Learn more.

 As it goes with most of the options here, this ASUS device comes with 15W wireless charging.
 Other benefits include a great build quality and minimalist design.
 Performance is also impressive, thanks to its Snapdragon 8 Gen 2 chipset and up to 16GB of RAM.
 And despite its smaller size, battery life is pretty nice; we managed to make it last a full day on a single charge.

-Our complaints about it are minimal.
+Our complaints about it were minimal in our review.
 The update commitment promises only two major OS upgrades, and the device gets pretty hot.
 We also missed the ability to shoot photos with a telephoto lens, which this device lacks.
 Otherwise, the phone is great

 - Display: 5.92-inch, FHD+